Atahualpa: Spanish conquest

 The Spanish attack the escort of Inca Atahualpa.

 In January 1531, a Spanish expedition led by Francisco Pizarro, on a mission to conquer the Inca Empire, landed on Puná Island.
 Pizarro brought with him 180 men and 37 horses.
-The Spaniards headed south and occupied Tumbes, where they heard about the civil war that Huáscar and Atahualpa were waging against each other.
+The Spaniards headed south and occupied Tumbes, where they heard about the civil war that Huáscar and Atawallpa were waging against each other.
 About a year and a half later, in September 1532, after reinforcements had arrived from Spain, Pizarro founded the city of San Miguel de Piura and then marched towards the heart of the Inca Empire with a force of 106 foot-soldiers and 62 horsemen.
-Atahualpa, in Cajamarca with his army of 80,000 troops, heard that this party of strangers was advancing into the empire and sent an Inca noble to investigate.
+Atawallpa, in Cajamarca with his army of 80,000 troops, heard that this party of strangers was advancing into the empire and sent an Inca noble to investigate.
 The noble stayed for two days in the Spanish camp, making an assessment of the Spaniards' weapons and horses.
-Atahualpa decided that the 168 Spaniards were not a threat to him and his 80,000 troops, so he sent word inviting them to visit Cajamarca and meet him, expecting to capture them.
+Atawallpa decided that the 168 Spaniards were not a threat to him and his 80,000 troops, so he sent word inviting them to visit Cajamarca and meet him, expecting to capture them.
 Pizarro and his men thus advanced unopposed through some very difficult terrain.
 They arrived at Cajamarca on 15 November 1532.

-Atahualpa and his army had camped on a hill just outside Cajamarca.
+Atawallpa and his army had camped on a hill just outside Cajamarca.
 He was staying in a building close to the Konoj hot springs, while his soldiers were in tents set up around him.
 When Pizarro arrived in Cajamarca, the town was mostly empty except for a few hundred acllas.
 The Spaniards were billeted in certain long buildings on the main square and Pizarro sent an embassy to the Inca, led by Hernando de Soto.
 The group consisted of 15 horsemen and an interpreter; shortly thereafter de Soto sent 20 more horsemen as reinforcements in case of an Inca attack.
 These were led by Francisco Pizarro's brother, Hernando Pizarro.

-The Spaniards invited Atahualpa to visit Cajamarca to meet Pizarro, which he resolved to do the following day.
+The Spaniards invited Atawallpa to visit Cajamarca to meet Pizarro, which he resolved to do the following day.
 Meanwhile, Pizarro was preparing an ambush to trap the Inca: while the Spanish cavalry and infantry were occupying three long buildings around the square, some musketeers and four pieces of artillery were located in a stone structure in the middle of the square.
-The plan was to persuade Atahualpa to submit to the authority of the Spaniards and, if this failed, there were two options: a surprise attack, if success seemed possible or to keep up a friendly stance if the Inca forces appeared too powerful.
+The plan was to persuade Atawallpa to submit to the authority of the Spaniards and, if this failed, there were two options: a surprise attack, if success seemed possible or to keep up a friendly stance if the Inca forces appeared too powerful.